 Water is a necessary resource for agriculture in the study area as a potable supply for irrigation, spraying and for washing equipment and produce.
-Assuming alternative water sources will be maintained and provided the magnitude of impact on water sources from the operation of the scheme is assessed to be not significant.
+Assuming alternative water sources will be maintained and provided the magnitude of impact on water sources from the operation of the proposed scheme is assessed to be not significant.

-MATERIAL ASSETS: TARCHAEOLOGY, ARCHITECTURAL HERITAGE AND CULTURAL HERITAGE
+MATERIAL ASSETS: ARCHAEOLOGY, ARCHITECTURAL HERITAGE AND CULTURAL HERITAGE

-- 15.1 Introduction

-- 15.2 Study area

-- 15.3 Impact assessment methodology

-- 15.3.1 Magnitude

-- 15.3.2 Significance

-- 15.4 Impact assessment

-- 15.4.1 Impact identification

-- 15.4.2 Assessment of potential impacts prior to mitigation

-- 15.4.3 Mitigation measures

-- 15.4.4 Assessment of residual impacts
+15.1 15.2 15.3 15.3.1 15.3.2 15.4 15.4.1 15.4.2 15.4.3 15.4.4 Introduction Study area Impact assessment methodology Magnitude Significance Impact assessment Impact identification Assessment of potential impacts priorto mitigation Mitigation measures Assessment of residual impacts

+1 K

+THE RESERVE TO THE PARTY OF THE

-This chapter of the EIS describes the potential impacts on archaeology, architectural heritage and cultural heritage, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN103.
+This chapter describes the potential impacts on archaeology, architectural heritage and cultural heritage, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN106.

-This chapter of the EIS describes the potential impacts on Archaeology, Architectural Heritage and Cultural Heritage, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN103.
-Cultural heritage comprises archaeology and architectural heritage and also includes environmental aspects that are dealt with in other chapters of the EIS including Human Beings: Landuse, Landscape and Visual and Soil and Geology chapters of this EIS (Volume 2, Chapters 2, 9 and 13 respectively).
+This chapter describes the potential impacts on archaeology, architectural heritage and cultural heritage which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN106.
+Cultural heritage comprises archaeology and architectural heritage and also includes environmental aspects that are dealt with in other chapters of the EIS including Human Beings: Landuse, Landscape and Visual and Soils and Geology (Volume 2, Chapters 2, 9 and 13 respectively).